“Never argue with a fool, onlookers may not be able to tell the difference” – Mark Twain

 Many of the posts I’ve raised are critical of frameworks for scaling agile.
 Some are even critical about the notion of scaling agile in the first place.
 I made this choice because the organizations and people who are in the business of providing frameworks, tools and consultancy for scaling agile already cover the upside quite well.

-By exploring the material below, you’ll become much more aware of the tensions around the topic – and thus are better able to steer clear of the potential pitfalls in your own transformation efforts.
+By exploring the material below, you’ll hopefully become aware of the tensions around the topic – and thus are better able to steer clear of the potential pitfalls in your own transformation efforts.

-All of the authors are surely worth following, and to dig deeper, check out the commentaries of the posts linked below.
+All of the authors there are surely worth following, and to dig deeper, check out also the commentaries of the posts linked below.

 |Dan North (2018)